 The Early Childhood Care/Education associate of applied science degree program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as general core competencies necessary for successful employment.
 Graduates of this program will receive one of four areas of specialization: exceptionalities, infant/toddler, program administration, or paraprofessional/school age.

 The program emphasizes a combination of early childhood care and education theory and practical application as well as general core competencies necessary for successful employment.
 Program graduates receive an Early Childhood Care/Education Associate of Applied Science degree and have the qualifications to be an early childhood care and education paraprofessional or early childhood program management director.
 Graduates have qualifications to be employed in early childhood care and education settings including child care centers, Head Start, Georgia Pre-K programs, and elementary school paraprofessional positions.
 Prior to practicums and internships, students must submit to a GAPS fingerprint check.

 Students are accepted into the Early Childhood Care/Education degree program every semester.
 A full-time student can complete this program in 5 semesters.
 To graduate, students must earn a minimum of 72 semester credit hours.

-Individuals wanting to enroll in the Early Childhood degree program must be fond of children, dependable and reliable, flexible, patient, and have a positive attitude.
+Individuals wanting to enroll in the Early Childhood degree program must be fond of children, dependable, reliable, flexible, patient, and positive.

 Offered at the Following Campuses/Delivery Mode

 - North Campus (Sandersville)

 Heartsaver Pediatric First Aid CPR AED: $22.00

 Malpractice Insurance: $11.00

 (Costs are estimated and are subject to change.)